 For the cash-strapped, the only way to move forward quickly is to get a loan.
 Yes, saving money is still the best option as this does not put you into debt.
 But not everyone has the time to wait.
 At times, even an emergency fund won't be enough to cover unexpected expenses.
-Which is why, in certain situations, a loan is the next best thing.
+This is why, in certain situations, a loan is the next best thing.

 Of course, with so many types of loans available today, which one should you go for?
 In general, the best loan type for the cash-strapped is a short-term personal loan.
 Why?
 For reasons that we will discuss later.
 For now, let's talk about this particular loan.